About Us

 Sarah runs GAIL from the offices of Bates Wells, the first UK law firm to become a B Corp, where she was previously Impact Economy Manager.

 She is a Fellow of On Purpose, the profit with purpose leadership programme.
-Her career has spanned impact investment at Big Society Capital, as well as improving access to justice in the UK as Head of Trusts at Support Through Court, and in Kenya and Uganda at African Prisons Project.
+Her career has spanned impact investment at Better Society Capital, as well as improving access to justice in the UK as Head of Trusts at Support Through Court, and in Kenya and Uganda at African Prisons Project.

 Sarah was called to the Bar of England and Wales and holds qualifications in Law and English.
-Outside work, Sarah is a trustee of KDC Theatre, a central London arts charity.

 Keya Advani